Barnett draws walk-off walk as Lady Wildcats win wild one 15-14

-With the Lady Wildcats trailing 14-11 entering their final at-bat, Kinsley Blackfox led off with a double to left field before Shelby Moore reached on an error to put runners on the corners.
+With a hard wind blowing out to center field and the Lady Wildcats trailing 14-11 entering their final at-bat, Kinsley Blackfox led off with a double to left field before Shelby Moore reached on an error to put runners on the corners.
 Both scored on Sydnee Richetto’s triple to center field.
 Walks to Kenzie Meador and Morgan Stokes loaded the bases.
 Alaina Morris’ ground single scored Richetto with the tying run before Barnett walked on four pitches to force in Meador as Central improved to 7-8 for the season.

 Kassidy Davis came on to relieve Ashley Foster with no outs and a run in in the top of the seventh and picked up the win as Wilson Central outhit Portland 1-14.